Krunal Pandya

-Krunal Himanshu Pandya (born 24 March 1991) is an Indian international cricketer who has played for Indian cricket team but currently plays for Baroda in domestic cricket and Lucknow Super Giants in the IPL.
+Krunal Himanshu Pandya (born 24 March 1991) is an Indian cricketer who plays for Baroda in domestic cricket and Royal Challengers Bengaluru in the Indian Premier League (IPL).
 He is an all-rounder who bats left-handed and bowls slow left-arm orthodox.
-He made his international debut for the Indian cricket team in November 2018.
+He made his T20I debut for India in November 2018.
 In 2021, he scored the fastest half-century by a cricketer on ODI debut.
+He also formerly captained the Lucknow Super Giants in the IPL.
+He is the elder brother of cricketer Hardik Pandya.

 Domestic career

-Pandya made his first-class debut on 6 October 2016, playing for Baroda during the 2016–17 Ranji Trophy tournament.
+Pandya made his first-class debut on October 6, 2016, playing for Baroda during the 2016–17 Ranji Trophy tournament.
 Within the next few months, he became the leading run scorer and leading wicket taker for Baroda in 2016-17 Vijay Hazare Trophy.
-He scored 366 runs in 8 matches, making for an average of 45.75 and strike rate of 81.33.
-This included three half centuries, with a high score of 78.
-In bowling, he took 11 wickets in 8 matches with economy rate of 4.82, an average of 25.09 and strike rate of 31.10.
+He scored 366 runs in 8 matches at an average of 45.75 and strike rate of 81.33.
+This included three half centuries, with his highest score being 78.
+In bowling, he took 11 wickets in 8 matches with economy rate of 4.82, at an average of 25.09 and strike rate of 31.10.
 His best bowling score during the eight matches was 4/20.

-In 2017 he featured in an India A tri-series victory over South Africa A and Afghanistan A.
+In 2017, he featured in an India A tri-series victory over South Africa A and Afghanistan A. In October 2018, he was named in India A's squad for the 2018–19 Deodhar Trophy.

-He was the leading run-scorer for Baroda in the 2018–19 Vijay Hazare Trophy, with 366 runs in eight matches.
-In October 2018, he was named in India A's squad for the 2018–19 Deodhar Trophy.
-Pandya was named as the captain of Baroda for the Vijay Hazare Trophy 2019–2020.
+Pandya scored 160 and 104 and returned bowling figures of 4/40 and 2/19 in a match against Railways in the 2018–19 Ranji Trophy.
+He was named as the captain of Baroda for the 2019–20 Vijay Hazare Trophy.

 He was selected to play for the Warwickshire County Cricket Club in the 2022 Royal London One-Day Cup.